vanilla/garden-schema/README.md

 ## Defining Schemas

 The **Schema** class is instantiated with an array defining the schema.
-The array can be in [OpenAPI 3.0 Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) format or it can be in custom short format.
-It is recommended you define your schemas in the OpenAPI format, but the short format is good for those wanting to write quick prototypes.
+The array can be in [JSON Schema](http://json-schema.org/) format or it can be in custom short format which is much quicker to write.
 The short format will be described in this section.

 By default the schema is an array where each element of the array defines an object property.
 By "object" we mean javascript object or PHP array with string keys.
 There are several ways a property can be defined: